shredthaGNAR/list-of-my-starred-repos/README.md

 * [rebhu-open-source-foundation/gecko-b2g](https://github.com/rebhu-open-source-foundation/gecko-b2g): This is a mirror of https://gitlab.com/rebhu/rosf/thenexus-codes/gecko-b2g
 * [mozilla/gecko-dev](https://github.com/mozilla/gecko-dev): Read-only Git mirror of the Mercurial gecko repositories at https://hg.mozilla.org.
 How to contribute: https://firefox-source-docs.mozilla.org/contributing/contribution_quickref.html
 * [AlfarexGuy2019/GentleFox](https://github.com/AlfarexGuy2019/GentleFox): A Firefox theme, which features gentle curves, transparency and a minimal interface.
+* [danielmiessler/GeoHarvest](https://github.com/danielmiessler/GeoHarvest): A simple script for translating IP addresses to GeoLocations
+* [danielmiessler/geoip](https://github.com/danielmiessler/geoip): A Ruby script that takes in IPs and returns Country, State, and City
 * [marchyman/GeoTag](https://github.com/marchyman/GeoTag): Image geo location editing for macOS 10.13 and later.
 Available on the Mac App store (free).
 Instructions and a .dmg of the current version are on the application home page ==>
 * [Kevin-De-Koninck/Get-It](https://github.com/Kevin-De-Koninck/Get-It): A macOS GUI for youtube-dl
 * [finia2NA/getter](https://github.com/finia2NA/getter): A multi-workflow YouTube downloader